Personal Licence Training

 After you have passed the Personal License training and you receive your certificate from us, you'll need to apply for your personal license at the local council in your city.
 You will be required to pay a £37 application fee to your local council.
 The council will then conduct a complete background check, after checking your qualifications and completing the mandatory background check, the licensing authority will send your Personal License to you.

 We understand that some people cannot attend a full-day training course due to other commitments so we have introduced an exam-only option for you.
 Once you book the Personal License exam-only option with us you’ll receive an email which includes all the learning material and resources required to pass the exam, including the same PowerPoint slides our instructors use on the full-day course.
 Study at your own pace and then sit the exam at one of our centres.
-To book an exam-only session, please click on the following link: Personal License Exam-Only
+To book an exam-only session, please Click here

 If you are unsuccessful in passing the exam at the end of this course, you do not have to sit the training again and will only need to retake the exam, you can book a resit by calling our office line and speaking to a member of staff.